TenthPres/TouchPointScripts/README.md

 - [**Incoming Email**](IncomingEmail) - Process emails sent to a particular inbox.
 This script is called by Power Automate, which does the actual email-handling.
 We use this to collect Prayer Requests.

+- [**Link Generator**](LinkGenerator) - This simple script generates an authenticated link for a given user, which can be very helpful when supporting users.
+This allows you to help them effectively bypass their login process and get directly to the content they need.

 - [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.